Spring 2016 Book - True American

 its aesthetic and radical insights.

 Morehshin Allahyari is a new media artist, activist, educator, and occasional curator.
-She was born and raised in Iran and moved to the United States in 2007.
+Born and raised in Iran, she moved to the United States in 2007.
 Her work deals with the political, social, and cultural contradictions we face every day.
-She thinks about technology as a philosophical toolset to reflect on objects and a poetic means to document the personal and collective lives we live and our struggles as humans in the 21st century.
+She thinks about technology as a philosophical toolset to reflect on objects and a poetic means to document the personal and collective lives we live in the 21st century.

-Her work has been featured in NYTimes, Huffington Post, Wired, NPR, VICE, Parkett Art Magazine, Rhizome, Hyperallergic, Global Voices Online, and Al Jazeera among others.
-Morehshin is the Co-Founder of the Experimental Research Lab at Pier9/Autodesk.
+Allahyari's work has been featured in the New York Times, Huffington Post, Wired, NPR, VICE, Parkett Art Magazine, Rhizome, Hyperallergic, Global Voices Online, and Al Jazeera among others.
+She is the Co-Founder of the Experimental Research Lab at Pier9/Autodesk.